Regularized coupling multiscale method for thermomechanical coupled problems: Formulation of CGMsFEM

 \subsection{Construction of coupling multiscale basis functions}

-The procedure of the construction of CGMsFEM basis functions can be divided into two steps.
-Firstly, the coupling multiscale basis functions can be constructed by solving the coupling local spetral problems in coarse block, and the local computations associated with construction of local approximation spaces are independent and can be performed in parallel.
-Then the partition of unity functions are obtained by multiscale finite element method.
+The procedure of the construction of the CGMsFEM basis functions can be divided into two steps.
+Firstly, coupling multiscale eigenfunctions can be constructed by solving regularized coupling local spetral problems in coarse block, and the local computations associated with construction of local approximation spaces are independent and can be performed in parallel.
+Then the partition of unity functions are obtained to construct multiscale basis functions.
 Finally, the resulting global stiffness matrix can be several orders of magnitude smaller than the stiffness matrix obtained by applying FEM directly.